|

 context made possible”.

 Lesley fought, for over 15 years, with the leukaemia that finally claimed her.
 But she still managed to write a steady stream of essays for journals and anthologies, and to keep up with everything that attracted her: she had a keen interest, for example, in the developing audiovisual-essay field – seeing it as a renewed form of her beloved ekphrasis (on that we completely agreed!) – and her short book Dead and Alive: The Body as Cinematic Thing (2012) dialogued with “new materialist” philosophies in feminism and elsewhere.
-Her own passions evolved in what was (to me, at least) a wholly unexpected direction: gardening, investigated both on the micro-level as an all-consuming personal activity on and on the macro cultural and political levels.
-Just take a look at the “Garden/Kitchen Diary” maintained at her blog www.lesleystern.net/ from May to August 2020.
-Or watch this stunning lecture from 2014.
+Her own passions evolved in what was (to me, at least) a wholly unexpected direction: gardening, investigated both on the micro-level as an all-consuming personal activity on and on the macro cultural and political levels – as in the “Garden/Kitchen Diary” she maintained as a blog (no longer, alas, online) from May to August 2020.
+Just watch this stunning lecture from 2014.

 Her final book, the magnificent Diary of a Detour (2020) that appeared just before her passing,